Visiting Vatican City

 Hence my delight in being able to share with you how best to prepare for your visit to Vatican City, including some packing tips, my favorite local restaurants and hotels, and how to get up close and personal with Pope Francis!
 I’ve also included the best time to visit St. Peter’s Basilica and how to really skip the line to get to the Sistine Chapel, visit the Pope’s Gardens and see the Papal summer residence in Castel Gandolfo!
 Plan ahead, using my map and hints below, and you can see it all on a budget and with a minimum of stress.
 There’s no need to give in to the hawkers offering the chance of a lifetime to skip the line!

 Luckily for pilgrims there are two fixed opportunities every week to see the Holy Father.
+Here is the official Vatican link to all the Papal ceremonies.
 On Sundays at 12:00pm sharp, Pope Francis leads the Regina Caeli or Angelus prayer from the window of his study overlooking St. Peter’s Square.
-You only need to arrive 10-15 minutes earlier to find a good viewing spot and it’s all over by about 12:15pm.
+You only need to arrive 15-20 minutes earlier to get through security and find a good viewing spot.
+It’s all over by about 12:15pm.
 At the end of Angelus prayer and blessing, he will no doubt wish everyone a “Buon Pranzo” (have a good lunch), just as he does every Sunday!

 Alternatively on Wednesday mornings you need to be up bright and early to get a good seat for the weekly General Audience, having requested tickets beforehand by fax or letter from the Prefecture of the Papal Household.
 Don’t be alarmed if you don’t receive an immediate or any response but you should expect that your free tickets will be waiting for you at the Vatican’s Bronze Door for collection on the day before the Audience.
 If you haven’t booked tickets, ask the Swiss Guards at the Bronze Door or Saint Anne entrance of the Vatican as they normally have extras for every Papal Mass and Audience a couple of days beforehand.
 Remember all tickets are free!